 ^a Fish identified as strays at the adult trap are killed outright.
+Some hatchery jacks were killed outright in 2016.

 ^b Two males (one natural, one hatchery) captured were transported back downstream to spawn in the river.

 ^c Three hatchery males that were captured were transported back downstream to spawn in the river.